devDept/QuickForms/README.md

 It is also possible to edit the user interface dynamically and add or remove existing controls.
 The following GIF shows a table where the number of rows and columns can be changed using two track bars.

 ![Dynamic table GIF](https://raw.githubusercontent.com/devdept/QuickForms/main/media/dynamic_table.gif)

+## How to install

+QuickForms is available as a [NuGet package](https://www.nuget.org/packages/QuickForms/).
+Simply add a reference to the package in your project and you should be good to go.
+Further information on how to download and install NuGet packages is available online [here](https://learn.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).